evilcloud/cypherbooks/README.md

 ![](media/delillo_white_noise.jpg)
 White Noise is considered one of, if not _the_ best work of the American author Don DeLillo.
 The novel is a prime example of postmodernist literature, both by the content and by form.

-## The Ramayana
+## रामायणम्

 ![](media/ramayana.jpg)
-रामायणम् -- The Ramayana is one of the three (if we consider Bhagavat Gita as an independent entity, rather than a part of Mahabharata) epics from ancient India.
+The Ramayana is one of the three (if we consider Bhagavat Gita as an independent entity, rather than a part of Mahabharata) epics from ancient India.
 The authorship of the work is attributed to Valmiki, though it is most certainly a body of work of several people.